-In September 2018, the US National Security Advisor John Bolton made a high profile speech denying the legitimacy and jurisdiction of the International Criminal Court in respect of a possible investigation into alleged war crimes by US forces or allies in Afghanistan.
+In September 2018, the U.S. National Security Advisor John Bolton made a high profile speech denying the legitimacy and jurisdiction of the ICC in respect of a possible investigation into alleged war crimes by U.S. forces or allies in Afghanistan.
 Mr. Bolton threatened to take steps to ban judges and prosecutors from entering the United States, sanction their funds and also to prosecute them in their domestic criminal system.

 In response to this alarming position that is clearly antithetical to promoting international criminal justice, LPHR sent an urgent action letter to the UK government.
 We sought a public statement from the UK that would affirm a robust and unwavering commitment to securing justice for victims and survivors of suspected war crimes and crimes against humanity.

 Alistair Burt MP, who was then the UK Foreign Office Minister of State for the Middle East and North Africa, responded to our urgent action letter by way of a letter dated 30 September 2018.
 Within the reply, Minister Burt confirmed that “the UK respects the independence of the ICC Prosecutor and her role in undertaking a Preliminary Examination into the situation in the Occupied Palestinian Territories.”
 Minister Alistair Burt further stated:

 “The UK is clear that the ICC can play an important role in ending impunity for the most serious international crimes.
 It has our full support in pursuing the mandate it was given under the ICC Statute…